igrishaev/pg2/README.md

 ### Update

 The `update` function alters rows in a table.
-By default, it doesn't do any filtering and returns all the affected rows.
-The following update sets active to the for all rows:
+By default, it doesn't do any filtering and returns all the rows affected.
+The following query sets the boolean `active` value for all rows:

 ~~~clojure
 (pgh/update conn